AppleCraft-Net/MCRealTime/README.md

-It only works on JRE/JDK 8
+It works on JRE 8 - 14